Flat vs Sloped Practice: What Really Transfers

 Written by: Will Stubbs, Head of Education, Zen Golf

 A flat mat creates comfort: a predictable stance, identical lies, and repeated ball flights.
-You leave the bay feeling consistent, until the first uneven fairway in April.
+You leave the bay feeling consistent, until the first uneven lie on the course.

 The reason is ecological: flat environments strip away the perceptual cues that link movement to outcome.
 Your swing becomes calibrated to an artificial world.
 When the ground tilts, those learned solutions collapse under the complexity we face on the course.